-Crappie 4 live fish male and females over two inches long and growing.
+Crappie 4 live fish male and females very very small or over two inches long and growing.

 Crappie as adults feed predominantly on smaller fish species, including the young of their own predators, they eat most everything that moves including zooplankton, insect and crustaceans.
 By day, crappie tend to be less active and will concentrate around weed beds or submerged objects, such as logs and boulders.
 They feed during dawn and dusk, by moving into open water or approaching the shore.